girlscript/winter-of-contributing/Java/Inheritance/Inheritance_Basics/README.md

 ##INHERITANCE-

-Inheritance is one of an important topic in Object Oriented Programming Language .
-Inheritance is a mechanism in which one Derivedclass acquires all the data members and methods(functions) of the BaseClass just like as a child inherits traits from his/her parents.
+Inheritance is one of an important topic in Object Oriented Programming Language .Inheritance is a feature  in which, new classes are created from the existing classes.
+The new class created is called “derived class” or “child class” and the existing class is known as the “base class” or “parent class”.
+The derived class now is said to be inherited from the base class.

 The concept of using Inheritance is we can create new classes that are built upon existing classes.